tomhallmain/muse/README.md

 ## Configuration

+- Set `LANGUAGE` environment variable to desired i18n code.
+If not supported, the language will default to English.
 - `directories` - Add the paths of any audio or video file directories Muse should be playing to this list.
 - `text_cleaner_ruleset` - Add a dictionary of text cleaning rules to be run on text before Muse speaks it.
 - `coqui_tts_model` - Set the TTS model and speaker to be used by Muse.